up42/docs/source/going-further/download-blocks-tutorial-spot-pleiades.rst

 As explained above the download blocks returns the acquired images in DIMAP format.
-In order to use those images in any :term:`workflow` you need to use the The :ref:`Data Format and type conversion
+In order to use those images in any :term:`workflow` you need to either use the The :ref:`DIMAP conversion
+<dimap-conversion-block>` or the
+:ref:`Pansharpening for Pléaides/SPOT <pansharpen-block>` block
-<data-format-type-conversion-block>` block so that a GeoTIFF is
-generated from the downloaded DIMAP.
+so that a GeoTIFF is generated from the downloaded DIMAP.
 Thus allowing you to use any :term:`processing block` in this image.

 We are going to build a workflow consisting of a :ref:`Pléiades
-<pleiades-download-block>`, data block, the :ref:`Data Format and type
+<pleiades-download-block>`, data block, the :ref:`DIMAP
-conversion <data-format-type-conversion-block>` and finally the :ref:`tiling <tiling-block>` block.
+conversion <dimap-conversion-block>` block, and finally the :ref:`tiling <tiling-block>` block.
 This could then be followed by a Ship or car detection block, for example.